Xulfi Khan: Nescafé Basement

 He was music producer and mentor for Nescafé basement season 1–5.

 Coke Studio

 In June 2021, Zulfiqar Jabbar Khan was announced as the producer of Coke Studio Season 14, taking over the popular music show from Rohail Hyatt.
 The official announcement was made by Xulfi on his social media channels when he shared a picture of a Coke Studio Season 14 book with the caption "The journey begins".
 The news went viral on the internet and fans expressed great excitement, terming it as the best thing to happen to Coke Studio.
 He also produced the song "Kana Yaari".

+Humnava

+In 2026 Xulfi launched a new global music and art camp that brings together musicians from around the world for collaboration, co-creation, and cultural exchange.
+The season consists of 9 songs, with all of them produced by Xulfi.